discontented/CSI-5007/_notes/class_notes/june-18/june-18.md

 * Need to show that all problems in $P$ are in $NP$

 # The class Co-$NP$
-* Give me a problem, give me an instance, you can answer "No in polytime"
+* Given a problem, give me an instance, you can answer "No in polytime"

 # Problems in Co-$NP\cap NP$
-* $\all P$
+* $\forall P$

 Every problem instance with this type of certificate.
 ## Examples